Where Do Jobs Come From?

 with this lurking around

-Don’t prove your greatness
+Don’t prove your awesomeness & competence

 Prove your awareness & comprehension

-of all that ughhhhhh
+…of all that ughhhhhh

 Best-case scenario: